Tboy70/BusNetworkSimulator/README.md

 # BusNetworkSimulator
-UTBM project to simulate a network of bus.
+UTBM project to simulate a network of buses.